 Hay yields have drastically declined over the last year or two and much of the blame rests with drought.
 But there are other contributing factors.
 Some producers may have increased grazing pressure on hay fields as they gauge the amount of hay stored in their barns.
 And there has been a decrease in the amount of fertilizer being applied because of cost increases.
-With drought conditions forecast to continue in 2022, we need to rethink our strategy on conserving forage.
+With drought conditions forecast to continue, we need to rethink our strategy on conserving forage.

 The first strategy that comes to mind is to reduce your herd, so you have fewer mouths to feed.
 However, the cattle cycle is down because people had been reacting to low cattle prices and previous years’ droughts and liquidated large numbers of livestock.